-This code of environmental compliance (code) has been made under Schedule 3 of the Environmental Protection Regulation 2008.
-It contains the standard environmental conditions approved by the Minister, under section 549(2) of the Environmental Protection Act 1994, for carrying out the aspects of the environmentally relevant activity (ERA) specified in section 2 of this code.
+This code of environmental compliance (code) has been made under of the Environmental Protection Regulation 2008.
+It contains the standard environmental conditions approved by the Minister, under section 549 of the Environmental Protection Act 1994, for carrying out an environmental authority for a mining exploration or mineral development project which meets the prescribed eligibility criteria in schedule 3A of the Environmental Protection Regulation 2008.

-Code of environmental compliance for Exploration and Mineral Development Projects
+Code of environmental compliance for exploration and mineral development projects